 108.1 General.
-The following information that are specific to 3D automated construction shall be included in the construction documents: a general description of the 3D printing system used including the nozzle dimensions, the design method utilized either in conformance with Section 404 or Section 406 of this standard, the unit weight of the 3D printing material or the service dead load of the 3D-ACT wall system weight of the structure considered, nominal bead dimensions (width and height), an indication of whether dimensionally controlled or non-dimensionally controlled extrusion is used, material design strengths and reporting age for cementitious materials, print stop interlayer protocols (where applicable), and maximum aggregate size used in 3D printing material.
+The following information that are specific to 3D automated construction shall be included in the construction documents: a general description of the 3D printing system used including the nozzle dimensions, the design method utilized either in conformance with Section 404 or Section 406 of this standard, the weight of the structure considered, nominal bead dimensions (width and height), an indication of whether dimensionally controlled or non-dimensionally controlled extrusion is used, material design strengths and reporting age for cementitious materials, print stop interlayer protocols (where applicable), and maximum aggregate size used in 3D printing material.
 All other requirements related to construction documents from IBC shall still apply.